arduino/docs-content/content/arduino-cloud/01.getting-started/04.cloud-lora-getting-started/cloud-lora-getting-started.md

 In this tutorial we will walk you through the steps needed to successfully provision devices that use the Arduino Cloud & The Things Network, from unboxing your device until viewing data on a dashboard!

+***Please note that when working with LoRaWAN® devices, data rates are very limited.
+Messages sent from devices should be limited to once every several minutes.
+Methods for implementing this are described further down in this article.
+To read more about limitations using the LoRaWAN® network, please visit [The Things Network Limitations article](https://www.thethingsnetwork.org/docs/lorawan/limitations/).***

 ### Terminology Run-Trough

 - **LoRa®** - short for **Lo**ng **Ra**nge, and is a modulation technique used to send and receive data over low-power, wide-area networks (LPWAN).